RaspAP/raspap-webgui/README.md

 ### Upgrading
 *I have an existing RaspAP installation.
 How do I upgrade to Insiders?*

 Upgrading is easy.
-Simply invoke the Quick Installer with the `--upgrade` switch, specifying the private Insiders repo, like so:
+Simply invoke the Quick Installer with the --upgrade switch, specifying the private Insiders Edition, like so:

 ```
-curl -sL https://install.raspap.com | bash -s -- --upgrade --repo raspap/raspap-insiders
+curl -sL https://install.raspap.com | bash -s -- --upgrade --insiders
 ```

 If you haven't [added SSH keys to your GitHub account](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) you will be prompted to authenticate.
 If so, just enter your GitHub credentials during the install: